 As the saying goes, ‘measure twice, pour once’.
-This is absolutely true for working with DIY concrete pours.
+This is true for working with DIY concrete pours.
 Tape measures will help you measure slab depths and concrete form and also for mapping and testing placement.

 Vapour retarders are barriers that help control evaporation on a concrete surface.
 They also help prevent water from reaching the finished surface during concrete mixing.